Seeing the State From the Ground Up

 At the same time, families who’ve owned land for fifty or a hundred years are seeing younger generations less interested in spending their time there.
 That’s led to a lot of historic properties being sold or broken up.

 There’s also a new wave of landowners—people who maybe never had access before but have always been drawn to it.
 For many of them, it’s less a working ranch and more a place in the country.
-We still call it a ranch, but it’s really about gathering, recreation, and getting kids outside.
+We still call it a ranch, but it’s really about gathering, recreation, and getting the next generation outside.

 TXR: That idea of continuity—of keeping land intact across generations—comes up again and again in our conversations.
 How do you think about that balance, especially as someone whose profession involves selling land?

 Brian Cook: I sell ranches for a living, but I also understand what a generational ranch is.
-My grandparents started buying pieces of our property in 1975.
+My grandparents began purchasing tracts of land in 1975 and continued acquiring additional acreage well into the 2000s, ultimately assembling what is now our family’s ranch.
 Now I’m the third generation, and my kids will be the fourth.

 I want that property set up so they don’t ever have to sell.
 I really enjoy seeing land preserved and managed the right way so generations can enjoy it.
-That’s what it’s all about—taking your kids to hunt on the same property you grew up hunting on.
+To me, that’s the goal—taking my kids to hunt on the same property I grew up hunting on.

 Brian Cook: It has changed.
 During COVID, there was a big push—people wanted land as a place to get away.
 But over time, you also see that people who didn’t grow up on land don’t always understand the work it takes to manage it.